Healthspan versus lifespan — why the right target is to compress morbidity

 Compressing morbidity requires a different model.
 It requires measuring what matters before it hurts.
 It requires following trend, not snapshot.
 It requires a team — because healthspan is built in the friction between nutrition, strength, sleep, emotional regulation, metabolic, hormonal, and vascular control.
 None of those, in isolation, holds the curve.

-The reading the Continuum makes
+The reading I make in the office

 The years that separate living long from living well are not destiny.
 They are the consequence of what is done in the three preceding decades.
 Compressing morbidity is a project.
 It begins early, demands consistency, and can be measured along the way.
 The other path — João's path — is also a project.
 Only it is the project of inaction.